 1. See a Show

 Take in a production at one of Frederick’s own theaters!
-The Weinberg Center for the Arts brings a wide range of talent from all over the world to perform on this 90-year-old stage.
-The 2017 winter season will bring motivational speaker Elizabeth Smart, jazz star Bria Skonberg, and a showing of the classic film Sixteen Candles.
+The Weinberg Center for the Arts brings a wide range of talent from all over the world to perform on this 92-year-old stage.
+The 2019 winter season will bring journalist Ronan Farrow, vocalist Rene Marie, and a showing of the classic film The Princess Bride.
 If more intimate productions are more your style, check out the Maryland Ensemble Theatre.
 Entering this Downtown basement, you will like you’ve stumbled upon a little known secret.
 Live, professional performances of contemporary and original works range from comedy to drama to musicals virtually every weekend.
 Does dinner and a show sound like the perfect date?
 The Way Off Broadway Dinner Theatre is one of the area’s premiere entertainment venues combining dining with live theatre performances.

 2. Play Laser Tag